daizutabi/hydraflow/docs/part3-advanced/job-configuration.md

     add: hydra/launcher=joblib hydra.launcher.n_jobs=2
     sets:
       # Uses job-level add
-      - each: model=small,large
+      - each: model=small,medium

-      # Overrides job-level add
+      # Completely overrides job-level add
-      - each: model=xlarge
+      - each: model=large,xlarge
-        add: hydra/launcher=joblib hydra.launcher.n_jobs=8
+        add: hydra/launcher=submitit hydra.launcher.submitit.cpus_per_task=8
 ```

 When a set has its own `add` parameter, it completely overrides the job-level
-`add` parameter (they are not merged or appended).
+`add` parameter.
+The job-level `add` is entirely ignored, not merged or partially replaced.

+This behavior is important to remember when organizing your parameter sets and ensuring
+the correct configuration options are applied to each set.

 ## Extended Sweep Syntax